ByteDev/ByteDev.FormUrlEncoded/README.md

 .NET Standard library for serializing and deserializing form URL encoded (`application/x-www-form-urlencoded`) data.

 The form URL encoded format is a data format that encodes data as name-value pairs.
-It is most associated with web HTML forms the visible web.
+It is most associated with web HTML forms and the visible web.
 However, it can also be used in other situations, for example as a form of data exchange by APIs.
-The library allows a consumer to serailize/deserialize data in the format without being tied to a web application environment such as ASP.NET.
+This library allows a consumer to serailize/deserialize data in the format without being tied to a web application environment such as ASP.NET.

 ## Installation